second-week/bike-usage-analysis/README.md

 understanding.
 And that's worth a lot, even if it seems easy to do.
 But it sure wasn't easy for me to do at my current skill level.

+### A note on the analysis

+I took random samples from 4 datasets as at first, I wanted to use Google Sheets for another version of the analysis.
+But later on, after deciding to use R, I still continued using the samples.

+Now, these samples were 20,000 rows from each dataset.
+But looking back now, I should've switched and used the full datasets for the analysis.
+But I understand my decision because until the midpoint of the analysis, I was still thinking of doing a version of it in Google Sheets after doing it in R.

+In the future, I'll decide upfront where I'll use full datasets or take samples.
+I realize that there isn't really an objective answer that applies to all situations.
+And I see the choice I made in this instance as an opportunity to practise taking random samples of data.

+A lot of things are about discernment, I realize.
+And that's something I try to develop: the ability to observe a situation and choose an appropriate response.

 ## Table of Contents

 1. [Overview](#overview)